marcodsn/academic-chains/dataset_card_template.md

 ## Licensing Information

-This dataset is licensed under the [Your Chosen License, e.g., Apache License 2.0].
+This dataset is licensed under the [Apache License 2.0].

 ## Citation Information